Gift Wrap Ideas

 Personalized packaging wraps your gift in love.
 Quick and easy ideas.

 Design Master Just For Flowers® in colors of choice, project models used: 126 Bougainvillea, 134 Peacock, 138 Purple Pansy, 133 Fresh Green

 Paper, white, from large rolls or white gift wrap

 Ribbon, wired iridescent stars, textured cords and ribbon, baker’s twine, etc.

 Misc.: Old newspapers, large cardboard box (for spraying), scissors, masking tape, glue gun and glue sticks

-There are so many options with TintIT.
-Here are the techniques used in the project models, and after you’ve worked with TintIT, you’ll be creating techniques of your own!
+There are so many options with Just For Flowers (JFF).
+Here are the techniques used in the project models, and after you’ve worked with them, you’ll be creating techniques of your own!

 3. MONOGRAM STENCIL – When opening a package of alphabet stencils, pop out the letters you want, but also save all the “negative” pieces, because those can be used, too.
-Read Tack 1000 label instructions for temporary adhesion and use it on the backs of the small stencil pieces that might blow away as you spray.
+With the reposition-able glue spray the backs of the small stencil pieces that might blow away as you spray.
 Whether you spray all around the positive letter to create background color (called Reverse Stenciling), or spray inside the negative opening of the letter to make the letter colored, you will create a fun look.